From BR Bullpen

 Biographical Information

 Billy Maloney played six seasons in the majors, achieving notoriety in a number of ways.
 First, he was a rookie during the first major league season of the new American League in 1901.
-He was the regular catcher for much of the season for the 1901 Milwaukee Brewers - the Brewers moved to St. Louis the following season and Billy became primarily an outfielder after that.
-Second, while with the 1905 Cubs he led the league in stolen bases.
-Third, in three separate seasons he led the league in strikeouts.
+He was the regular catcher for much of that season for the Milwaukee Brewers. the Brewers became the St. Louis Browns the following season and Billy became primarily an outfielder after that.
+Second, while with the Chicago Cubs in 1905 he led the National League in stolen bases.
+Third, in three separate seasons he led his league in strikeouts.

 Maloney moved around a lot.
 He was born in Lewiston, ME, and played at age 19 for the Lewiston team.
 In addition to playing for major league teams in five cities, he also played in the minors for teams as far-flung as Grand Rapids, Kansas City, Minneapolis, Rochester, Fort Worth, San Antonio and others.
 He spent his years after baseball living in Texas.